PennyLaneAI/pennylane/doc/introduction/measurements.rst

 [tensor({-1: 526, 1: 474}, dtype=object, requires_grad=True)
  tensor({-1: 526, 1: 474}, dtype=object, requires_grad=True)]

-Similarly, if the observable is not provided, the occurencies of each state are returned.
+Similarly, if the observable is not provided, the count of each computational basis state is returned.

 .. code-block:: python